department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence.md

 ### What documents will I need when I file my claim?

 We require certain documents to support all claims for disability benefits.
-You'll need to provide:
+You'll need to provide or give us permission to gather:

 -	Your DD214 or other separation documents
 -	Service treatment records